McCabe & Barton Limited (”We”) are committed to protecting and respecting your privacy.

 Your new rights under the GDPR are set out in this notice and will apply once the GDPR becomes law on 25th May 2018.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purposes of data protection legislation in force from time to time the data controller is McCabe & Barton Limited whose place of business is 17-20 Ironmonger Lane, London EC2V 8EP and registered address is First Floor, 47-57 Marylebone Lane, London W1U 2NT.
+For the purposes of data protection legislation in force from time to time the data controller is McCabe & Barton Limited whose place of business and registered address is 5th Floor, Gossard House, 7 Savile Row, London W1S 3PE.

 Who we are and what we do

 We are a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Businesses Regulations 2003 (our business).
 We collect the personal data of the following types of people to allow us to undertake our business;

 - Prospective and placed candidates for permanent or temporary roles;

 - Prospective and live client contacts;

 We collect information about you to carry out our core business and ancillary activities.